 In addition, node A is required to aggregate the outside links into a set of one or more horizontal links depending on the aggregation token values associated with those outside links.
-For example, assume there are two different aggregation token values being used in the diagram: i) for the links from B.1 to A and B.2 to A, and ii) for the links from B.3 to A. Given these aggregation token values, two horizontal links will be declated between nodes A and B: i) which aggregates the links from B.3 to A.
+For example, assume there are two different aggregation token values being used in the diagram: i) for the links from B.1 to A and B.2 to A, and ii) for the links from B.3 to A. Given these aggregation token values, two horizontal links will be declated between nodes A and B: i) which aggregates the links from B.1 to A and B.2 to A, and ii) on the links from B.3 to A.